Top 5 Simple Parapet Design Ideas for Modern Homes

 1. Brick-Lay Pattern

-One of the most common and effective patterns used on parapet walls is the brick-lay pattern, which uses rectangular tiles arranged in an offset format, with each row shifted slightly from the one below it, just like you’d see in a brick wall.
+One of the most common and effective parapet wall design ideas with bricks is the brick-lay pattern, which uses rectangular tiles arranged in an offset format, with each row shifted slightly from the one below it, just like you’d see in a brick wall.
 What makes this pattern practical is that it adds movement across the surface without making it look too busy.
 It also helps hide small surface flaws, which is useful for older parapets or outdoor walls that aren’t perfectly even.
 Simpolo Tiles and Bathware’s Basaltino collection offers a natural, stone-like texture that brings strength and earthy appeal to large outdoor spaces.

 2. Vertical Stack Pattern